GSA/fpki-guides/_announcements/01_microsoft_constraint.md

 Any Federal PKI CA that issue SSL/TLS, code-signing, or email-signing certificates would have to establish a new CA for each type of certificate.
 This effort requires time, planning, and funding.

 ### 2. How can I determine which of our intranet websites and applications will be impacted, including those used by cross-agency users?
-All websites configured with an SSL/TLS certificate issued by a Federal PKI CA that validates to COMMON are impacted.
+All Windows based applications configured with an SSL/TLS or relying on a certificate (email, VPN, digital signature, etc) issued by a Federal PKI CA that validates to COMMON are impacted.
 Agencies and mission partners who are cross-certified with the Federal Bridge, it could impact your external users if COMMON is used instead of your root.

 If your Agency has an agreement with one of the Federal PKI Shared Service Providers (SSPs) for SSL/TLS certificates, run a report on all issued certificates or ask the SSP to deliver this report.